krerito/SnippetsAndTemplates/Python/Flask/Tipical CRUD  App/README.md

 - Fill out the form with the details of a new record and submit.
 - View the updated list of records in the data table below the form.

-## Contributing

-Contributions are welcome.
-Feel free to fork the repository, make your changes, and create a pull request.

-## License

-This project is open source and available under the [MIT License](LICENSE.md).